Early Childhood Development | Level 5

-3.6 Families are helped to understand the attitudes and values underlying children`s rights and relevant protective legislation, and to learn a range of positive strategies for managing children`s behaviour.4.1 Constructive contributions are made to the development of good practice among those working in the ECD service in ways that are democratic and supportive.
+3.6 Families are helped to understand the attitudes and values underlying children`s rights and relevant protective legislation and to learn a range of positive strategies for managing children`s behavior.4.1 Constructive contributions are made to the development of good practice among those working in the ECD service in ways that are democratic and supportive.

-4.2 The community context in which the ECD service operates is analysed to assess family and community needs and the implications for ECD provision and practice.
+4.2 The community context in which the ECD service operates is analyzed to assess family and community needs and the implications for ECD provision and practice.

-4.3 The general principles of community development and organisation, processes of social change and transformation underpin the establishment of a meaningful partnership with families and the community.
+4.3 The general principles of community development and organization, processes of social change and transformation underpin the establishment of a meaningful partnership with families and the community.